-The provision of high-quality veterinary education is key to equipping potential veterinarians with the necessary knowledge to perform efficiently and to support Veterinary Services effectively.
+High-quality veterinary education is key to equipping potential veterinarians with the necessary knowledge to perform efficiently and support Veterinary Services effectively.
 In numerous countries, however, notably in many developing and in-transition countries, the quality of veterinary education is failing to meet the requirements for delivering highly competent Veterinary Services.
 This has, therefore, highlighted the need for veterinary education to be strengthened, with particular emphasis on establishing minimum competencies and harmonizing key curriculum elements to facilitate the international mobility of veterinarians.

 The OIE Recommendations on the Competencies of graduating veterinarians (‘Day 1 graduates’) to assure National Veterinary Services of quality provide a basis for advanced training and education for veterinarians wishing to pursue a career in the public or private components of national Veterinary Services.
 These recommendations prepare the Day 1 veterinary graduate to promote global veterinary public health and apply it to all OIE Member Countries.

 To support these recommendations, the OIE has developed guidelines for a model core veterinary curriculum.
 It is strongly recommended that the guidelines be consulted by veterinary education establishments in OIE Member Countries when developing veterinary medical education.
 The OIE Guidelines on Veterinary Education Core Curriculum represent a basis on which national needs and circumstances could be added, and are offered primarily to developing and in-transition countries as an initial step to enhance and sustain national Veterinary Services.Read more